payingattention/linkjs/README.md

 `npm install pfraze-linkjs`

 See the [LinkShUI CLI](https://github.com/pfraze/linkshui) for an environment to debug and run LinkJS modules.
+It's also a good example reference (in addition to the inbox example in this repo).

 ## Usage